oanhnn/oanhnn.github.io/_posts/2016-02-01-Using-multiple-GitHub-accounts-with-ssh-keys.md

+---
+title:    Using multiple GitHub accounts with SSH keys
+layout:   post
+category: tutorial-tips
+tags:     [skill]
+---

 ## Problem
-I have a GitHub account, it is *oanhnn*, but at office, I couldn't use my personal GitHub account.
+I have a GitHub account, it is *oanhnn*, but at office, I could not use my personal GitHub account.
 I have to use an other GitHub account, eg *supermen*.
 I want use both two accounts on same computer (use without typing password each times, when git push or pull).

 <!--more-->